miki-przygoda/miki-przygoda.github.io/README.md

 # Mikolaj Mikuliszyn — Personal Website

 This is the source code for my personal website, built to showcase who I am, the projects I'm working on, and the ideas I'm exploring.
-The site is fully responsive, cleanly structured, and includes a podcast-style blog section titled **“A Dive Into My Mind”**, where I reflect on topics like artificial emotion, cognitive modeling, AI philosophy and much more.
+The site is fully responsive, cleanly structured, and includes a podcast-style blog section titled **"A Dive Into My Mind"**, where I reflect on topics like artificial emotion, cognitive modeling, AI philosophy and much more.

 ---

 ## 🌐 Features

 - Sleek dark theme with modern accent colors
-- Mobile-first responsive layout
+- Mobile-first responsive layout with hamburger menu
 - Smooth scroll with fixed-header offset
 - Modular project showcase with tech tags
 - Linked long-form podcast reflections
 - Easily extendable and lightweight
+- Error page for better user experience
+- Optimized for performance and accessibility

 - ⚠️ At the moment the emailing system DOES NOT WORK -- will get fixed in a future update ⚠️